Haruji23/auto_clicker/README.md

 # 📌 Auto Clicker

-A lightweight, multi-threaded Python auto-clicker with customizable hotkeys.
-Optimized for Sky: Children of the Light, but adaptable for other contexts.
+A Python-based auto-clicker with customizable hotkeys, designed for Sky: Children of the Light but adaptable to other contexts.
+Utilizes multi-threading for seamless mouse control and keyboard listening in parallel.

 ## 🚀 Features
 * ⌨️ Hotkey support: Start/stop with your own shortcut